 If you can’t get to him, he has books.
 My favorite one is “Magic Eye Beyond 3D: Improve Your Vision.”
 Magic Eye refers to a very cool visual trick.
 The book is filled with images that look like pages of tightly-patterned wallpaper.
 There’s a specific way to relax and look at the pages, which suddenly unveils the hidden, 3D images within each of the repetitively patterned pages.

-This website also features the following video with the three most basic exercises I initially learned.
+This website also features the following video with a few basic exercises that he taught me.
+They all offer relief from hours of computer-weary eye strain.
 The hot dog is my favorite, because it’s fun and feels soooo good.
-All three exercises offer relief from hours of computer-weary eye strain.
+You can check them out on this YouTube link.

 I’ll leave you with a few parting thoughts…